Medoceo

 4 / 39

-4. Which one of the following is not true of the lungs___
+4. Which one of the following structures is not part of the respiratory zone?

 5 / 39